0xh3xa/algorithms/README.md

     |Extended ASCII|256|8|extended ASCII characters|
     |Unicode16|65536|16|unicode characters|

-### Key-indexed counting algorithms
+## Key-indexed counting

-* we stop in sort at Heap sort
+* We have been stopped in sort at Heap sort

     - Lower bound ~ N lg N compares required by any compared-based algorithm

     - Q. Can e do better (despite the lower bound) ?

-        A. Yes if e don't depend o key compares
+        + A. Yes if e don't depend o key compares

 * Frequency of operations = key compares

 * Assumption about keys

     - Assumption.
 Keys are integers between 0 and R-1

     - Implication.
 Can use key as an array index

     - Applications

-        1\.
-Sort string by first letter
+        1. Sort string by first letter
-        2\.
-Sort class roster by section
+        2. Sort class roster by section
-        3\.
-Sort phone numbers by area code
+        3. Sort phone numbers by area code
-        4\.
-Subroutine in a sorting algorithm
+        4. Subroutine in a sorting algorithm [stay tuned]

 > Remark. keys may have associated data => can't just count up number of keys of each value

-* Steps
+* Key-indexed counting demo

+    - Goal.
+Sort an array a[] of N integers between 0 and R-1

     - Count frequencies of each letter using key as index

     - Compute frequency cumulates which specify destination

     - Access cumulates using key as index to remove items

     - Copy back into original array

-* Performance ~ `11 N + 4 R` and use extra space `N + R`
+* Performance ~ `11 N + 4 R` and extra space `N + R`

     - R is Radix from table above